Try this easy and inexpensive DIY tutorial to achieve a german schmear mortar wash on a stone or brick fireplace for just a few dollars!

 - Style, style, style

 Thanks for stopping by!
-Remember to check out the feature designers and other guests participants for the One Room Challenge.
+Remember to check out the feature designers and other guest participants for the One Room Challenge.